MicrosoftDocs/quantum-docs/articles/how-to-publish-qio-job-as-azurefunction.md

 ## Deploy the Azure Function to the cloud

-Let's now deploy your Function code to the environment you prepared in the previous step.
+Deploy your Function code to the environment you prepared in the previous step.

 1. In Visual Studio Code, choose the Azure icon in the Activity bar, then in the **Azure: Functions** area, choose the **Deploy to function app...** button.